Biochar & Climate change

 [to be continued]

-B. Biochar carbon sink & climate change impact?
+B. Biochar carbon storage & climate change impact?

 Biochar carbon sink, carbon sequestration, carbon removal, biochar decomposition, biochar stability, & climate impact of biochar systems.